Calculating Sun’s Declination for Celestial Navigation

 decorative image: barometer, hygrometer and thermometer

-Some interesting facts about the Sun’s Declination.
+Key facts about the Sun’s Declination:

 Firstly, the Sun’s declination refers to its angular distance north or south of the celestial equator.
 Here are some interesting facts about the Sun’s declination: